 Now before I begin, I want to clarify, I’m not knocking Barkley the player.
 I think when healthy and, on the field, he is the best running back in the NFL.
 But health has been the crux for Barkley these past two seasons.
-Okay, now that I have built Barkley up I’m ready to tear him down.
+Okay, now that I have built Barkley up, I’m ready to tear him down.

 Right now, Barkley has an ADP of 1.06 on fantasy pros.
 However, on ESPN platforms he is often picked in the top five in the first round.
 I have a huge problem with this.
 Specifically, I have three problems- Barkley’s health, targets and quarterback.

 Barkley suffered an ACL injury in week two ending his 2020 season.
 Due to the severity of the injury Barkley didn’t get surgery until late October.
 The standard recovery timeline for a torn ACL is twelve months.
-There were reports coming out of Giants training camp that Barkley isn’t where he should be in the recovering process.
+There were reports coming out of the Giants training camp that Barkley isn’t where he should be in the recovery process.
 Thus, the Giants decided to place him on the physically unable to perform list (PUP list) to begin training camp.
-This doesn’t surprise me, because there are two options if a player gets hurt during training camp.
+This doesn’t surprise me because there are two options if a player gets hurt during training camp.
 The team must either cut the player or put him on injury reserve to start the season.
 Obviously, the Giants wouldn’t cut Barkley so they would place him on the injury reserve list, which they also don’t want to do.
-Instead, the Giants took a cautious approach by putting Barkley on the PUP and let him get right.
+Instead, the Giants took a cautious approach by putting Barkley on the PUP list and let him get right.

-Recently Barkley has been activated from the PUP list and cleared to return to practice.
-This a promising sign because the Giants wouldn’t allow him to practice if he wasn’t feeling good.
+Recently, Barkley has been activated from the PUP list and cleared to return to practice.
+This is a promising sign because the Giants wouldn’t allow him to practice if he wasn’t feeling good.
 That being said, I’m still very concerned about his health.
 As I mentioned earlier, the normal timeline of recovering from a torn ACL is twelve months.
 That means Barkley is two months away from being fully recovered.
 If Barkley plans to play in week one against the Denver Broncos, there is a chance of reinjuring himself which would lead to additional time missed.
 The other scenario is Barkley is on a touch restriction and gets off to a slow start for fantasy players.

 My second argument against Saquon Barkley is the targets.
 In Barkley’s rookie season he received 121 targets which he turned into 91 receptions, 721 yards and 4 touchdowns.
 Those are exceptional numbers.
 However, in his second season Barkley saw a dip in involvement in the passing game.
 Only appearing in 13 games but extrapolating the numbers Barkley would have seen 90 targets, 64 receptions, 537 yards, and 2 touchdowns.
-Clearly Barkley benefited from having a immobile Eli manning dumping the ball off to Saquon his rookie year.
-Now going into Barkley’s fourth season Barkley faces a lot of competition.
+Clearly, Barkley benefited from having a immobile Eli Manning dumping the ball off to Saquon his rookie year.
+Now going into Barkley’s fourth season, Barkley faces a lot of competition.
 The Giants just gave Kenny Golladay a big bag of money to come and be the wide receiver one for the team.
-Tight end Evan Engram has seen 100+ targets in two out of four seasons and was on track four a third 100+ target season before going down to injury in 2019.
-The Giants also drafted first round pick Kadarius Toney, let’s not forget Darius Slayton who is no slouch himself.
+Tight end Evan Engram has seen 100+ targets in two out of four seasons and was on track for a third 100+ target season before going down to injury in 2019.
+The Giants also drafted first round pick Kadarius Toney; and let’s not forget Darius Slayton who is no slouch himself.
 As we can see, there is a lot of mouths to feed in this Giant’s offense and worst-case scenario, Barkley could be the fourth or fifth target in the offense.